mendicant-original/s9-e1/README.md

 # Integration Exercise: Java Library Wrapper

-_written by Shane Emmons for the Mendicant University core skills session #9_
+_written by Shane Emmons for Mendicant University core skills session #9_

 The world is full of Java.
 Chances are pretty good if you walk into a corporate IT department you'll find Java.
 So, what do we as Ruby developers do